danielsantander/cyberdev/git/docs/stash_command.md

 ## pop
-Reapply the latest stashed changes into the working directory, and remove them from the stash list.
+Apply the latest stashed changes into the working directory, and remove them from the stash list.

 Usage: `git stash pop`